What is ADHD?

 Important facts about ADHD

-Each person vary in the type, number, frequency and severity of their ADHD behaviour/symptoms.
-To determine if you, or someone you know, has ADHD and to get the best treatment, a formal assessment is needed.
+Each person varies in the type, number, frequency, and severity, of their ADHD behaviour/symptoms.
+To determine if you, or someone you know, has ADHD, and to get the best treatment, a formal assessment is needed.

 ADHD is real

 ADHD is a neurodevelopmental condition caused by a combination of genetic and environmental factors, which can lead to a delay in the development of part of the brain that's responsible for filtering and control.
-Nobody chooses to experiene this and it does not relate to willfull naughtiness or laziness.
+Nobody chooses to experience this and it does not relate to willfull misbehaviour or laziness.

 ADHD in adulthood

-More and more people are getting assessed and diagnosed with ADHD than ever before, and the highest proportion are adults.
-Often, these are parents who have had their child assessed and realise they too experience the behaviours/symptoms.
+More and more people are getting assessed and diagnosed with ADHD than ever before, and the highest proportion of these are adults.
+Often they are parents who have had their child assessed and realise they too experience the behaviours/symptoms.

 Adulthood can provide the opportunity to understand yourself in new and non-judgmental ways.
 This can allow for support structures to help adapt to different situations, relationships, workplace requirements, and life stages.